qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_html_frame.rst

   override` button, to provide a URL from the contents of an attribute field of a table or using a regular expression.
 * In :guilabel:`Source` you can enter text in the textbox with some HTML tags or provide a full HTML page.
-Provided that you created a relation described in in :ref:`Creating one or many to many relations<_vector_relations>` a simple code including HTML, JavaScript and GeoJSON gives you full access to the parent and child features.
+Provided that you created a :ref:`relation between layers <vector_relations>` a simple code including in :ref:`Creating one or many to many relations<_vector_relations>` a simple code including HTML, JavaScript and GeoJSON gives you full access to the parent and child features.
   This way, the atlas feature browses through the parent layers and and creates a page